-RunVermont negotiates discounted rates at these area hotels.
-Please contact each hotel directly and mention the “Vermont City Marathon” to receive the prices listed below.
+RunVermont negotiates discounted rates at area hotels.
+Please contact each hotel directly and mention the “Vermont City Marathon” to receive a discounted rate.

 Each hotel’s cancellation policy differs; please familiarize yourself with it.
 RunVermont is not responsible for any cancellation fees.